tim-roberts1/tva/website/docs/development/getting-started/faq.md

 ```

 Of course, using plain JSX html tags will gain you the biggest performance boost, but you can easily see how much more flexible headless options are.
 Your imagination is your guide.

+## Are your packages compatible with React 18?

+Yes!
+We build our libraries using React 18 concurrent mode to ensure our products will be compatible out the door so you can keep moving your apps forward to have the best user experiences. :rocket:

 ## What does TVA stand for?